adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

 ## 06. Kernel Panic
 Common causes of kernel panic:
 - bad RAM
+  * remove one stick at a time to eliminate the bad one
 - Corrupt kernel update
+  * use previous kernel version (use GRUB) and fix  stuff
 - overclocked CPU

 ## 07. Loading Kernel Modules on Boot